energinet-open-incubator/innersource-collaboration/docs/guidelines/contribution_guidelines.md

 ### Pull Request Templates
 **TODO: Make templates**
-The Origin-Collaboration repository has a number of [pull request templates](link-here) for documents with certain requirements for their structures.
+The Origin-Collaboration repository has a number of [pull request templates](link-here) for documents with certain structures, to make it easier for participants to create files to use for different purposes.
 These templates will be described individually below.

 #### Request for Comments (RFC)
 Requests for Comments (RFCs) can be submitted in the Origin-Collaboration repository, to make bigger, more extensive change proposals which will affect Project-Origin both on the technical and business aspects.